BarrecaMarco/BCPS/README.md

 ###### Add link

 # Further information
-Created by Dr Marco Barreca at the University of Milano-Bicocca in collaboration with Dr Matteo Dugo at the IRCCS San Raffaele Hospital, under the supervision of Dr Maurizio Callari at Fondazione Michelangelo.
+Created by Dr Marco Barreca at the University of Milano-Bicocca in collaboration with Dr Matteo Dugo at the IRCCS San Raffaele Hospital, under the supervision of Dr Maurizio Callari at Fondazione Michelangelo and Daniela Besozzi at University of Milano-Bicocca.

+If you need further information, please write an e-mail at: m.barreca@campus.unimib.it.